dserra8/FetchRewardsExercise/README.md

 For testing, I create a fake repository to avoid calling the real api.

-For Unit tests, I test the only use case with this fake repository.
+For unit tests, I test the only use case with this fake repository.

-For Instrumented tests, I use dagger hilt to inject the fake repository and use case into my view model and then do some simple fragment tests.
+For instrumented tests, I use dagger hilt to inject the fake repository and use case into my view model and then do some simple fragment tests.